 Meredith Bateman Law Office offers family law services including, but not limited to the following:

-Does my child have a say in determining custody?
+Does my child have a say in determining parenting time?

-The court must always determine custody based on what is in the child’s best interest.
-If parents are unable to agree on custody through negotiation, mediation, or the collaborative law process, and are seeking court intervention to decide custody, the parents are not likely to be an objective judge of what is in the child’s best interest.
-When caught in the middle of a custody battle and conflicting loyalties, children will often tell each parent what they want to hear during the separation.
+The court must always determine where a child spends his or her time based on what is in the child’s best interest.
+If parents are unable to agree on this through negotiation, mediation, or the collaborative law process, and are seeking court intervention to decide custody, the parents are not likely to be an objective judge of what is in the child’s best interest.
+When caught in the middle of a court battle and conflicting loyalties, children will often tell each parent what they want to hear during the separation.

 If your child is old enough to talk about their feelings (at least school age), it may be appropriate to arrange counseling with a neutral therapist, psychologist, or school counselor.
 The child’s views and preferences may then be expressed through this person to the court, if required.

-When a child is at least 12 years and older, the courts will generally give significant weight to the child’s wishes, provided the child’s preference does not conflict with the child’s best interest.
+When a child is at least 12 years and older, the courts will generally give weight to the child’s wishes where they can reasonably be determined , provided the child’s preference does not conflict with the child’s best interest.
+A court will also take into account the wishes of a younger child.

-Do I have to allow my ex access to the children?
+Do I have to allow my ex time with the children?

 What is child support?